Oracle by Example brandingPublishing Widgets to a Widget Pane on an EnterpriseOne Page

 section 5Providing User Input to Widgets

-In the previous exercise, as the page designer, you added Widget Panes titled “Your City Temperature” and “Your City Forecast” and allowed user input for these widgets.
+In the previous exercise, as the page designer, you added Widget Panes titled “Your City Temperature” and “Your City Forecast”.
+You enabled Allow Input and Inline options for "Your City Temperature" and enabled the Allow Input option for the "You City Forecast" widgets.
 In this exercise, acting as an user, you will configure these two widgets with input for your location and change the titles accordingly.

 1. Make sure that you are viewing your new Widget Panes page.

-4. On the Widget Configuration window, enter a value from the following table to configure gridpoints for a different city.
+2. In the gridpoints Input field, enter a value from the following table to configure gridpoints for a different city and press Enter.

 City